How Often to Replace Brake Fluid?

-The two major types are glycol-based fluids and silicon-based fluids.
 Glycol-based brake fluids are typically used in cars with anti-lock brake systems (ABS).
-Silicone-based fluid work only in cars and trucks without ABS technology.
+Silicone-based fluid works only in cars and trucks without ABS technology.

 Over time, brake fluid can absorb moisture from the air.
 That will cause the fluid to degrade and not work properly.
 A brake fluid flush will drain the fluid out and replace it with new fluid to ensure proper brake fluid function.

-Change the fluid for brakes every one to two years, although every vehicle has different maintenance needs.
+We recommend that you replace brake fluid every one to two years, although every vehicle has different maintenance needs.
 Since the purpose of brake fluid is so integral to safety, check your owner’s manual for the recommended brake fluid change schedule.

-If it is still unclear how often you should change out fluids or you suspect there is something amiss with your braking system, don’t put off calling us for help.
+If it is still unclear how often you should change out fluids or you suspect there is something amiss with your braking system, call us for help.

 Watch Us Work

 Here's a quick video of brake fluid service in action!